Payne325/Talks/bongosero/Games Wales/GamesWalesTalk.md

    - This method can produce information to generate exact position of face in image and its pose (orientation) information about an object
    - Computationaly expensive at least for a computer game

-- Describe Haar-Feature classifier approach
+## Haar-Feature classifier Face Detection
    - A predefined kernel/small matrix called a Haar-feature is applied across an image to detect the likelihood that some facial feature is within a particular subsection/window of the image.
    - Haar-features are used to detect lines and edges where a face would contrast locally between a darker and lighter areas.
 E.g. eyes vs bridge of the nose.
    - A Haar-feature classifier is a program constructed to group Haar-features into different stages and apply each stage to a window.
 If a stage fails, then the window is no longer considered for further evaluation.
 A window that passes all stages contains a facial landmark of some sort.

    - OpenCV provides Haar-cascade Detection via its interface and even provides a weights file within its release files.
-   - Would provide exact positional informaiton.
+   - Would provide exact positional information.
    - This is very fast, but from my reading it only works well for faces facing directly front.
     - Not ideal for a real time application (game)

-- Describe DNN approach
+## Neural Network Face Detection
    - A neural network is a network of layers which uses weights to manipulate some given data.
    - When training a Neural Net, the result (in our case a classification) is determined as right or wrong, and that information is fed back into the model to adjust the weights at each layer.
    - For face detection, we can feed in the pixel data of an image and have the model return an area supposedly containing the face.